-It is estimated that there could be as many as 30,000 vehicles on Northern Ireland’s roads which are uninsured.
+It is estimated that there could be as many as 30,000 vehicles on Northern Ireland’s roads that are uninsured.
 If you are involved in a collision caused by an uninsured or untraced driver, there is no need to panic.

-CRASH Services have been assisting many clients in dealing with claims when involved in a collision with an uninsured Driver.
+CRASH Services have been assisting many clients in dealing with claims when involved in a collision with an uninsured driver.
 These claims are made to the Motor Insurers Bureau, the “MIB” which is a body funded by a mandatory levy paid by all motor insurers in the UK.

 The role of the MIB includes that it enters agreements with Government to deal with compensation claims from those who have suffered loss because of a collision caused by uninsured or untraced drivers.